modusV/mushroom_analysis/README.md

     - Random Forest
     - Logistic Regression

+# Usage

+If your are running the notebook locally/on remote jupyter server:

+  - Clone the repository
+  - Download the dataset from kaggle's website (link above)
+  - Enter your *plotly* username and api_key (you can find it in your profile section in plotly)
+  - Run and enjoy!

+If you are running the notebook on google colab:

+  - uncomment the *Code snippet for google colab* section
+  - upload your kaggle.json file (you can download it from your profile section in kaggle
+  - In the *load the dataset* part follow comments innstructions and comment out the dataset load command
+  - Run and enjoy!

 Feel free to fork the notebook and to improve it!
 Just insert a reference to the original.
 If you liked the work, just leave a star!
 Thank you :sparkles: